• Skip to primary navigation

 The following breakdown provides the average running costs for common household appliances based on typical usage patterns.

-Breakdown of Appliance Running Costs Per Day, Week, Month and Year After July 2024
+Breakdown of Appliance Running Costs Per Day, Week, Month and Year From April 1st 2025

 Strategies For Reducing Appliance Running Costs